G-Node/python-odml/doc/tutorial.rst

 	maintaining their relation to the actual raw-data.

 Key features of odML
-	- open, XML based language, to collect, store and share metadata
+	- Open, XML based language, to collect, store and share metadata.
-	- Machine- and human-readable
+	- Machine- and human-readable metadata collection.
-	- Interactive odML-Editor for interactive exploration and generation of odML files
+	- odML-Editor enables interactive exploration and generation of odML files.
-	- Python odML library with integrated helper functions
-		- to generate an odML file
-		- to screen metadata content independent from the structure of an odML file
+	- Common standard keys can be defined in odML-terminologies for guaranteeing interoperability.
+	- Exchange and reuse of odML-template files support a common standard of metadata management in the neuroscientific community.
 ------------------------------------------------------------------------